The Shikoku Pilgrimage

 Temple 21, Tairyūji

 Visitors can walk a forest trail or take a cable car - the longest in Western Japan - to visit the massive temple grounds with numerous historical buildings.
-On a clear day, view the surrounding forests, rivers and mountain, as the leaves rustle with the gentle blowing breeze.
+On a clear day, the view of the surrounding forests and mountains is amazing.

 Right photo: Cable car station on the left, statue of Kōbō Daishi on the right.